RockwallNest/RubyWithJulia/README.md

 RockwallNest<br>

 # Copyright
 Copyright 2020 RockwallNest.
-This software is released under the MIT License, see LICENSE.txt.<br>
+This software is released under the MIT License <br>